You’re expecting a delivery from USPS and you have received a “Delivered, Left with Individual” tracking update.

 So, if you have no idea who actually has your package and you have explored all areas such as household members, neighbors, other residents, or building staff, you now have to contact your local post office.

-It is important to speak to your local office rather than USPS general customer service because the driver that “delivered” will need to be involved in the discussion.
+It is important to speak to your local office rather than USPS general customer service because the driver who “delivered” will need to be involved in the discussion.

 The post office manager will need to talk to them directly, to obtain as much detail about the delivery as possible.